BoseVJeff/wix_flutter/README.md

 	To customise the installer, modify the files in the `msi\assets` folder while retaining the existing file formats/extensions.
 If `License.rtf` needs to be edited, preferably use something like `WordPad` for the purpose.

+	To view the default files used, see [this part](https://github.com/wixtoolset/wix3/tree/develop/src/ext/UIExtension/wixlib/Bitmaps) of the [source on Github](https://github.com/wixtoolset/wix3).

 Other changes:

 1. Added `/lib/build_runner_test/` and related dependencies